Liverpool F.C.–Manchester United F.C. rivalry: Other notable games

 The league fixture on 11 February 2012 was marked by controversy regarding Liverpool striker Luis Suárez refusal to shake hands with Patrice Evra, following an eight-match suspension for racially abusing Evra in the previous meeting between the sides.
 Following the 2–1 victory for United after a brace from Wayne Rooney, Evra in turn controversially celebrated right in front of Suárez, and was swept aside by opposition players finding the gesture provocative.

-In the 2015–16 season the famous rivals faced each other for the first time in their long histories on the European stage, in the round of 16 of the UEFA Europa League.
-Liverpool won the tie 3–1 on aggregate with a 2–0 victory at Anfield on 10 March 2016 and the sides drawing 1–1 at Old Trafford on 17 March 2016.
-Liverpool would go on to reach the final, losing 3–1 to the tournament's perennial winners Sevilla.
+In the 2015–16 season the two rivals faced each other for the first time on the European stage, in the round of 16 of the UEFA Europa League.
+Liverpool won the tie 3–1 on aggregate with a 2–0 victory at Anfield on 10 March 2016 and the sides drawing 1–1 at Old Trafford seven days later.
+Liverpool would go on to reach the final, losing 3–1 to Sevilla.

-On 24 October 2021, Manchester United suffered their heaviest ever home defeat to Liverpool, as a Mohamed Salah hat-trick—the first by a Liverpool player at Old Trafford since Fred Howe in November 1936, and goals from Naby Keïta and Diogo Jota gave Liverpool a 5–0 win in the 2021–22 Premier League.
+On 24 October 2021, Manchester United suffered their heaviest ever home defeat to Liverpool, as a Mohamed Salah hat-trick – the first by a Liverpool player at Old Trafford since Fred Howe in November 1936 – and goals from Naby Keïta and Diogo Jota gave Liverpool a 5–0 win in the 2021–22 Premier League.
 Salah's hat-trick was the first scored by an away team at Old Trafford since Ronaldo's in April 2003 and the first hat-trick scored there by an away team in the Premier League.

 On 5 March 2023, Liverpool recorded their biggest ever competitive win against Manchester United with a 7–0 victory at Anfield.
-Cody Gakpo, Darwin Núñez, and Mohamed Salah all scored a brace with Roberto Firmino adding on a seventh.
+Cody Gakpo, Darwin Núñez and Mohamed Salah each scored a brace, with Roberto Firmino adding on a seventh.
 This surpassed their previous record set in October 1895, a 7–1 victory in the Second Division.
 This was also Manchester United's joint-biggest ever defeat and the heaviest since Wolverhampton Wanderers beat them by the same scoreline in 1931.
+Despite this result, Liverpool finished the season in fifth place, eight points behind third-placed Manchester United.